dominus10/rust_cookbook/README.md

 <h1>Minimal Rust Cookbook for JS/TS developer </h1>

 This is not a definitive guide, but aimed to be an entry point itself into Rust.
-This guide will be updates on non-regular basis.
+This guide will be updated on non-regular basis.

 ## Setup
     curl https://sh.rustup.rs -sSf | sh